 - Credential replay attacks - attackers can't try stolen or leaked passwords because no static credentials are used.

 - Lost or stolen token attacks - dedicated tokens are not needed so that they can not be stolen.
-Moreover, if phone is lost or stolen, attackers can not use it as idemeum authentication requires use of biometrics for each login.
+Moreover, if a user's phone is lost or stolen, attackers can not use it because idemeum authentication requires the use of biometrics for each login.

 - Phishing / spear phishing attacks - without static credentials, attackers can't phish them from vulnerable users.